 • One pair of sunglasses

-• One small pocket Spanish phrasebook (I recommend the one by Lonely Planet)
+• One small pocket Spanish phrasebook (I recommend this one by Lonely Planet)

 • Cell phone + charger